jamesesguerra/JamesEsg.WebAPI.Template/README.md

   - Uses an `ApiException` model for structured error messages.
   - Easy to extend for logging or custom error codes.

+- **Minimal logging with Serilog**
+  - Includes console and Seq sinks by default.
+  - Attaches the environment to every log for easy filtering in Seq.
+  - Configuration is supported via `appsettings.{ENVIRONMENT}.json`

+Configurable via appsettings.json / appsettings.Development.json.
 ---

 ## Getting Started